cca/libraries_wagtail/docs/readme.md

 ## Elasticsearch

 We have separate ES clusters for staging and production.
 Locally, we run ES without authentication.
 In the clusters, login with the credentials from Dashlane.
 Each cluster has a `libraries` user in a `libraries` role which can only access indices with the site's `ES_INDEX_PREFIX` which is in turn the kubernetes namespace of the instance (`lib-ep` for staging, `lib-production` for production).
-THe role also has `monitor` cluster access, otherwise `GET /` preflight check requests fail.
+The role also has `monitor` cluster access, otherwise `GET /` preflight check requests fail.

 Migrating Elasticsearch versions is easy compared to Postgres because we can rebuild the index from scratch, we don't need to migrate data.
-See [isse #54](https://gitlab.com/california-college-of-the-arts/libraries.cca.edu/-/issues/54) which had more steps because it involved switching to authenticated ES but it's these steps:
+See [issue #54](https://gitlab.com/california-college-of-the-arts/libraries.cca.edu/-/issues/54) which had more steps because it involved switching to authenticated ES but it's these steps:

 - Update the local k8s cluster's ES version in kubernetes/local/elasticsearch/deployment.yaml for testing
 - Update the `elasticsearch` dependency in pyproject.toml